About New England Herpetoculture

 • We use clean recycled paper for void fill in boxes

-• Our Heat & Ice Packs are biodegradable and non-toxic
+• Our Heat and Ice Packs are biodegradable and non-toxic

-• Over 6,000W worth of inefficient lighting has been replaced with LEDs & T5HOs
+• Over 8,000W worth of inefficient lighting has been replaced with LEDs and T5HOs

-• Over 11,000W worth of electric heat has been replaced with natural gas since 2017
+• Over 13,500W worth of electric heat has been replaced w/modern solutions since 2017

-• Our grow operation is free of chemical pesticides & fertilizers
+• Our grow operation is free of harsh chemical pesticides and fertilizers

-• All plants are watered using carbon-filtered water, not more wasteful R/O
+• Most plants are watered using carbon-filtered water, not more wasteful R/O

-• The potting soil blends we use are organic & natural
+• The potting soil blends we use are organic and natural

-• Plant nutrients are OMRI certified organic BioBizz brand products
+• Our plant nutrients are OMRI certified organic products

 • Pest control is managed using bug zappers and other chemical-free means